nguyensomniac/personal-website/source/projects/wander.md

 ![Wander](/img/wander-2.png)

 Tapping on each city takes users to a page where they can book their trip.
-However, unlike other travel websites, we automatically match you with the cheapest option we can find, and you can book a plane ticket, a hotel, and a car rental with one tap.
+Our main focus was not to replace the functionality of existing travel booking websites - implementing advanced search features would detract from the purpose of our app.
+Instead, we automatically match you with the cheapest option we can find so you can book a plane ticket, a hotel, and a car rental with one tap.

 ![Wander](/img/wander-3.png)